Church Giving Statistics 2024 Report

 Average Gift Amount By Method

-And now total giving volume by method of giving:
+And now total giving volume in the calendar year by method of giving:

 Total Giving Volume By Donation Method